edhendoschem/UoL_Photonics/C++/readme.md

 	* Matrix linear equation system solvers using the aforementioned methods lu_solve, cholesky_solve and qr_solve

 ## 2018-06-13_EDWA_sim (in progress) <a name = "it3"></a>
-Four level Erbium, 2 level Ytterbium simulation which takes into account up-conversion, cross-relaxation between Ytterbium and Erbium.
+Four level Erbium, Two level Ytterbium simulation which takes into account up-conversion, cross-relaxation between Ytterbium and Erbium.
 Currently in progress.
 Requires matrix and aux_maths